seek4science/seek/tech/releases/index.md

     that weren't always that intuitive or logical.

 ![new_sharing_matrix](/images/release-notes/sharing-1.3.0.png){:.screenshot}

+Details on how to use openBIS with SEEK is available in our [User Guide](/help/user-guide/openbis.html)

 A full list of changes included in this release can be found in the [SEEK v1.3.0 release notes](release-notes-1.3.0.html).